TiagoMRPJ/surfcamera_deploy_test/README.md

 The CAD project is available [here](https://cad.onshape.com/documents/b9eef313243f0363e667a5fc/w/e2e378e85b01eeafc1c8ea36/e/338bb7a3ad0a7d0ed4aa153e).

-You can also access the assembly guide by clicking [here].
+You can also access the assembly guide by clicking [here](https://google.com).
 For building a new PTZ system both the assembly guide and this repository's README file should first be read and understood.
 The assembly guide focuses more on the mechanical assembly of the system aswell as the required setup and connections of the different electronic equipments, while this README file focuses on the Raspberry Pi 5 setup and software.

 ## Setup